Izhakfc/Election_Analysis/README.md

 ![Colorado election analysis](./Resources/Election_results.PNG)

 ## Election - Audit Summary
-In this challenge we were asked to analyse the ***"election_results.csv"*** and use Python skills, like dictionaries, tuples, list and loops in order to determine the relevant insights of the local congressional election.
+In this challenge we were asked to analyse the ***"election_results.csv"*** and use Python skills, like dictionaries, tuples, lists and loops in order to determine the relevant insights of the local congressional election.
 This could be useful election commission because this is a way to automatize the process and make it more efficient and fast.
-Some additions that could be made to the code could be to adapt the variables to display the results of the State elections or even the Federal inputs, it could also have more columns with extra information of the population, like age, sex or ethnicity that could be helpful for population analysis.
+Some additions that could be made to the code could be to adapt the variables to display the results of the State elections or even on the federal level, it could also have more columns with extra information of the population, like age, sex or ethnicity that could be helpful for population analysis.
+Also the code coul be modified to get what percentage of votes each county had for certain candidate adding an extra if statement with the **candidate_name** variable.